 Google records everything that you search through the search engine.
-It does not matter which device you are using, till the time you are logged in to a Google service on the device, your search history is being recorded and will be used to enhance your search on Google and tell you about your most recent searches.
-This is a good feature to help you quicken your searches and give you a general idea of what your search habits are.
+It does not matter which device you are using.
+If you are logged in to a Google service on the device, your search history is being recorded and will be used to enhance your search on Google and tell you about your most recent searches.

-If you do not enjoy Google’s feature of telling you what you have searched for, or keeping a track of what you do on Google, then you would prefer turning off the Google Search History.
+If you do not enjoy Google’s feature of telling you what you have searched for or keeping track of what you do on Google, then you can turn off the Google Search History.
 This means that Google and its services will not prompt you about your search habits.
-Anyone who has access to your computer and your Google login will not be able to view your search history and find out what your search habits are.
+Anyone who has access to your computer and your Google login will be unable to view your search history and find out your search habits.

 Follow these steps to learn how to turn off recent Google Search History in Google Chrome:

->Log in to the Google history page.
+- Log in to the Google history page.
 You can follow this – www.google.com/history.
 You will be asked to enter your Google login ID and password.
-Once you log in, you will find a screen which says ‘Web and App Activity’.
+Once you log in, you will find a screen that says ‘Web and App Activity’.

->You will find yourself on a page which gives you the option to pause your search and browsing activity.
+- You will find yourself on a page that allows you to pause your search and browsing activity.

->Once you turn it off you can start using Google without seeing your recent searches come up on the search engine.
+- Once you turn it off, you can start using Google without seeing your recent search results on the search engine.

-You can also disable Google history by going on to the following link – https://www.google.com/settings/accounthistory/search.
+You can also disable Google history by going to the following link – https://www.google.com/settings/accounthistory/search.

-Once you log in on the above page, you simply have to click on Pause and then click on Pause History in the window that pops up.
+Once you log in on the above page, you have to click on Pause and Pause History in the window that pops up.

-By turning off Google tracking you can ensure that others will not be able to see what you have searched for on Google if they access your computer while you are logged in to Google.
-For those who are concerned about the privacy of their internet usage, this is a great option to keep your searches confidential.
+By turning off Google tracking, you can ensure that others will not be able to see what you have searched for on Google if they access your computer while you are logged in to Google.
+For those concerned about the privacy of their internet usage, this is a great option to keep your searches confidential.

-It can be used to access websites and also use the search engine without the browser recording your activities.
+It can be used to access websites and the search engine without the browser recording your activities.
 This is helpful for those who do not like to be tracked.

-You may also read- How to sync Google calender with Outlook
+You may also read- How to sync Google calendar with Outlook